rajendramahajan/blinkit_sales_data/README.md

-# blinkit_sales_data
+# Blinkit Data Analysis

-This project focuses on analyzing Blinkit’s sales data using Power BI to provide meaningful insights and visualizations.
-The primary objective is to clean the data, create new measures for analysis, and build interactive dashboards to aid decision-making.
+This project focuses on analyzing Blinkit’s sales data using Power BI to extract valuable insights and visualize trends.
+The objective is to gain a deeper understanding of sales performance, customer behavior, and to provide data-driven recommendations that optimize business decisions.

-Key aspects of the project include:
+## Key Highlights

-1-Data Cleaning: Processed and prepared raw data for analysis by handling inconsistencies, missing values, and formatting issues.
+- **Data Cleaning**: Processed and transformed raw sales data to ensure accuracy and consistency for analysis.

-2-New Measures Creation: Developed custom measures (e.g., total sales, average order value, customer retention rates) to enhance the analysis.

-3-Exploratory Data Analysis (EDA): Visualized sales performance across different categories, time periods, and geographic locations.
+- **Exploratory Data Analysis (EDA)**: Visualized sales trends across various categories, regions, and time periods to identify patterns and opportunities.
+- **Sales Insights**: Analyzed key metrics such as total revenue, growth rates, top-performing products, and regions.

-4-Customer Behavior Insights: Analyzed customer purchasing trends and identified patterns for strategic marketing and sales decisions.
+- **Customer Behavior Analysis**: Evaluated customer purchasing patterns to identify trends and optimize marketing strategies.

-5-Interactive Dashboards: Designed and developed Power BI dashboards to present key insights, allowing users to interact with the data dynamically.
+- **Interactive Dashboards**: Created dynamic Power BI dashboards that enable users to interact with the data and explore insights efficiently.

+## Tools & Technologies

+- **Power BI**: Data cleaning, analysis, and visualization